Noise-induced stop-and-go traffic dynamics: Modelling and control: Introduction

-Despite over seven decades of research on traffic instabilities and stop-and-go dynamics, the emergence of self-sustaining waves in traffic flow remains to be not completely understood.
-Recent experiments reveal that even advanced driver assistance systems, such as adaptive cruise control (ACC), exhibit major stability issues \cite{milanes2014modeling,gunter2020commercially,ciuffo2021requiem,li2021car,makridis2021openacc}.
+Stop-and-go waves are classically understood in the literature as linear instabilities in deterministic modelling frameworks \cite{wilson_CarfollowingModelsFifty_2011}.
+However, despite over seven decades of research, the emergence of self-sustaining waves in traffic flow remains to be not completely understood.
+Many recent experiments reveal that even advanced driver assistance systems, such as adaptive cruise control (ACC), exhibit major stability issues \cite{milanes2014modeling,gunter2020commercially,ciuffo2021requiem,li2021car,makridis2021openacc}.
 Understanding and mitigating traffic oscillations remains a complex challenge, with ongoing efforts exploring novel approaches \citep{korbmacher2025understanding}.
-For instance, experiments with up to 100 autonomous vehicles have leveraged reinforcement learning to dissipate traffic waves \citep{lee2024traffic, kreidieh2018dissipating, jang2024reinforcement}.
+For instance, recent studies have leveraged reinforcement learning techniques to dissipate traffic waves and stabilise traffic flow \citep{kreidieh2018dissipating,lee2025traffic, jang2024reinforcement,korbmacher2025emergent}.
 In fact, many factors can perturb the stability and cause the flow to collectively oscillate.
 Stability requires the agents to be accurate and reactive.
 However, driver behaviour, vehicle control, environmental perception, and dynamic aspects are intrinsically subject to fluctuations, inaccuracies, reaction time, and latency.